Ibn Sirin: Works

-But that book, allegedly written by Ibn Sirin, who died in 110 AH, comprises many discrepancies (anachronic passages).
-For instance, it tells a story about Imam Shafi'i who died in 204 AH.
-It also quotes Is'haq Ibrahim ibn 'Abdullah Al-Kirmani, who died in 400 AH.

 The rare second edition in Italian of his interpretation of Egyptian and Persian dreams was translated from Leo Toscano's Latin into Italian by the famous cheiromantist Patricio Tricasso, who, in his foreword to Alessandro Bicharia, explains that he has omitted many of the original interpretations owing to many dreams being inspired either by melancholy or evil spirits.
 The original Arabic, Greek and Toscano's Latin texts seem not to have survived and this is the second of three Italian editions of the sixteenth century, the others appearing in 1525 and 1551.